-The UK’s new, more extensive national security regime will enter into force on January 4, 2022.
-This follows publication of the National Security and Investment Bill on November 11, 2020, which became the National Security and Investment Act 2021 after receiving Royal Assent on April 29, 2021.
-It had been expected that the new regime would commence towards the end of 2021, but January 4, 2022 has now been confirmed as the relevant date.
+The UK’s new, more extensive national security regime entered into force on January 4, 2022.
+This followed publication of the National Security and Investment Bill on November 11, 2020, which became the National Security and Investment Act 2021 after receiving Royal Assent on April 29, 2021.
 The new regime is the culmination of a number of years of discussion of the UK’s approach to national security matters, including a White Paper in 2018.
-It reflects a global trend for more intervention in and scrutiny of national security issues (as demonstrated, for example, by the recent EU FDI Regulation).
+It reflects a global trend for more intervention in and scrutiny of national security issues (as demonstrated, for example, by the EU FDI Regulation).

 Headline points to note are:

 - A significant expansion of the types of transactions covered by national security reviews – moving beyond mergers and acquisitions to include a much broader range of deals including minority investments, acquisitions of voting rights and acquisitions of assets including land and IP (although investigations of assets are expected to be rare).

 - The UK Government has the power to review (call-in) relevant deals that take place from any point after the date the Bill was published (i.e. deals entered into or completing on or after November 12, 2020) although the full regime applies only from January 4, 2022.

 - Failure to comply may result in heavy sanctions including turnover-based fines and criminal liability, as well as the risk of transactions subject to mandatory notification being void.